Federation of Penny Acres and Wigley Primary Schools’ Curriculum - Intent, Implementation and the Impact

 We, staff, students, governors and the communities of the Federation of Penny Acres and Wigley Primary Schools, are trying to foster a life-long learning behaviour through experiential learning, the setting of high standards, celebration, independence, choice, collaboration and personal discovery.

 It is through these things that our children progress.

 Progress in our federation can be summed up as KNOWING MORE, REMEMBERING MORE and as a result being able to DO MORE.
 A spiral approach to learning ensures that children learn, use and re-use learnt SKILLS/PROTOTYPES in order to develop KNOWLEDGE.
 Through our Topic based approach, we then look to deepen knowledge further.

 When designing our curriculum we have OUR children at the forefront of our minds.
 Our schools, our rural Derbyshire communities and our children are unique.
 This uniqueness drives our curriculum by both celebrating it and by seeking to address any ‘gaps/barrier’ such communities create.

-Such thoughts are reflected in our key aims and values which can be found at:
+Such thoughts are reflected in our key aims and values and our behavior policy which can be found at:

 Implementation - how are we going to deliver this?